Sedation Dentistry Springfield

 IV Sedation

 Has your fear of the dentist prevented you from getting regular appointments for years?
 Do you require an extensive amount of dental work?
 IV sedation is the strongest and fastest-acting sedation method we offer.
-A sedative will be administered through an IV, and within moments, you’ll sink into relaxation.
-The best part about this approach is that your dentist can actually adjust your sedation level in real time to make sure you’re completely safe and comfortable moment to moment.
+A powerful sedative will be administered straight into your bloodstream via a small injection in your hand or arm, and within moments, you’ll sink into deep relaxation.
+The best part about this approach is that your dentist can actually adjust your sedation level in real-time to make sure you’re completely safe and comfortable from moment to moment.

 Sedation Dentistry FAQs

-Dental sedatives can be incredibly useful for all kinds of patients, but they’re unfortunately a little bit misunderstood, which can make already-nervous patients reticent to give them a try.
+Dental sedatives can be incredibly useful for all kinds of patients, but they’re unfortunately a little bit misunderstood, which can make already nervous individuals reticent to give them a try.
 We believe that it’s important for our patients to be as educated as possible about the various types of care that we offer, including sedation dentistry.

 We’ll tell you more when we meet you in person, but before then, here are answers to some of the most common questions that we get about dental sedatives.